CBS News Roundup

-CBS News Roundup is an American overnight news program broadcast by CBS News 24/7 and CBS.
+CBS News Roundup is an American overnight news program broadcast by CBS.
 Airing during the early morning hours each Monday through Friday, the program is anchored by Jessi Mitchell.

 CBS has carried an overnight news block since 1982; it was known as CBS News Nightwatch until 1992 and then Up to the Minute until September 18, 2015.
 From then through May 28, 2024, Up to the Minute was replaced by the CBS Overnight News, which eschewed a dedicated anchor by largely repackaging segments from the CBS Evening News and other CBS News programming.
 On May 29, 2024, it was replaced by the CBS News 24/7-produced CBS News Roundup.

 Overview

 CBS News Roundup airs at 1:00 a.m.
 ET on CBS News 24/7, and is offered on the CBS broadcast network in a loop from 2:00 a.m.
 ET to 8:00 a.m.
 ET (when CBS News Mornings – the network's early-morning news program – begins in certain areas of the Pacific Time Zone.
 Most CBS stations air CBS News Mornings at 4:00 a.m. local time or earlier, depending on the start time of the station's local morning show).
 Most of the network's stations do not air the program's entire broadcast loop and preempt portions of it to air local programming (usually infomercials or syndicated) – joining the program in progress anywhere from five minutes to as much as 1½ hours after the start of the program – with affiliates looping the show until CBS News Mornings begins.
 Some stations and affiliates, including CBS Television Stations, carry a rebroadcast of the CBS Evening News in the first half-hour they air or leading into their morning newscasts (except Sunday into Monday morning, when—except for KCNC—Face the Nation is substituted).

 Its main competitor is ABC's World News Now, which follows a more irreverent format than the more straightforward news style of CBS (NBC has not aired a late-night newscast since the cancellation of NBC Nightside in 1998, and locally scheduled syndicated programming or NBC News Now's Top Story with Tom Llamas leads into Early Today).